 Almost every home has pieces of furniture made from or accented with wood.
-As a natural element, wood brings warmth and versatility to almost any design style.
-While wood is durable and easy to care for, it does need to be cleaned properly to maintain its good looks.
+As a natural element, wood brings warmth and versatility to virtually any design style.
+Wood is durable and easy to care for, but it needs to be adequately cleaned to maintain its good looks.

 How Often to Clean Wood Furniture

-Food and drink spills should be cleaned away immediately.
-Too much liquid can cause wood to darken and warp or the finish to become cloudy.
+You should clean food and drink spills away immediately.
+Pooling liquid can cause wood to darken and warp or make the finish cloudy.

-Weekly dusting will remove the small particles that can scratch the surface of wood furniture.
-Use your favorite furniture polish once a month to bring a shine and help buff out any small scratches or nicks.
+Dust frequently, such as every few days or at least weekly, to keep dust buildup to a minimum.
+Dusting will remove the tiny particles that can scratch the surface.
+Use your favorite furniture polish or make your own once a month to bring a shine and buff out minor scratches or nicks.

 Equipment / Tools